How to play Where Winds Meet multiplayer with friends

 The most important difference between solo and co-op play is story missions, which can only be completed in a solo session.
 You can't do story missions with your friends in Where Winds Meet, sadly.

-Every other open-world activity — including side quests, dungeons, and exploration — can be completed in co-op, however.
+However, every other open-world activity - including side quests, dungeons, and exploration - can be completed in co-op.
 Most of the important stuff is found on the Wandering Paths menu, giving you easy access to bosses, trials, and other tasks.

-The other disappointing bit about co-op in Where Winds Meet is the lack of level scaling.
-The difficulty is balanced around the host of a session, so you'll have a hard time if you're joining a high-level player with better equipment and skills.
-On the flip side, that also means your high-level friends can come and help you out with challenging bosses so you can kickstart the leveling process.
+The one drawback with co-op is the lack of level scaling - the difficulty is balanced around the host of a session.
+So you'll have a hard time if you're joining a high-level player with better equipment and skills.
+But, if you're a low level host, you can invite high-level friends to help you out with challenging bosses so you can kickstart the levelling process.

 © GamesRadar+.
 Not to be reproduced without permission.